All About Stock Characters

 A stock character is a stereotypical fictional character in a work of art such as a novel, play, or a film.
 Stock characters are immediately recognisable because they occur so frequently.

-I put it to you there are the same characters infecting – yes, infecting – the spec pile and we must attempt to treat this disease with a huge dose of Spec Writing Salve, so we might cut off these tired tropes and offensive myths, rather than perpetuate them in our novels and screenplays!
+I put it to you there are the stock characters infecting – yes, infecting – the spec pile.
+We must attempt to treat this disease with a huge dose of Spec Writing Salve, so we might cut off these tired tropes and offensive myths, rather than perpetuate them in our novels and screenplays!

 So writers: let’s leave the oh-so-wise, oh-so-empathetic Gay Best Friend out of our screenplays and novels, yeah?
 Just because you character’s gay doesn’t mean he KNOWS RELATIONSHIPS.
 Yes, yes of course *some* do, but generally this stock character has become a lazy shorthand for a “mentor” type character or worse, he facilitates your lead character’s emotions.
 Ugh.